gbrdf/M1-programing-project/README.md

 This project is divided into 3 parts:

-1. Web scraping video game details on the site in order to find as mac information as possible (name, price, genre, buy status, supported console) and then grouping it all in a single data frame.
+1. Web scraping video game details on the site in order to find as many information as possible (name, price, genre, buy status, supported console) and then grouping it all in a single data frame.
 We will be using the following modules :

 ```bash
 import requests